 Winner of the University of Connecticut Humanities Institute's Sharon Harris Book Award

-Winner of the 2019 Best First Book Prize, granted by the Association for Spanish and Portuguese Historical Studies
+Winner of the 2019 Best First Book Prize by the Association for Spanish and Portuguese Historical Studies

 "Daniel Hershenzon persuasively shows how captivity both tore slaves from their communities and connected those communities across the Western Mediterranean.
 Extensively researched and bracingly argued, The Captive Sea demonstrates the agency and impact of captives in an enduringly entangled Mediterranean world."—Barbara Fuchs, University of California, Los AngelesIn The Captive Sea, Daniel Hershenzon explores the entangled histories of Muslim and Christian captives—and, by extension, of the Spanish Empire, Ottoman Algiers, and Morocco—in the seventeenth century to argue that piracy, captivity, and redemption helped shape the Mediterranean as an integrated region at the social, political, and economic levels.
 Despite their confessional differences, the lives of captives and captors alike were connected in a political economy of ransom and communication networks shaped by Spanish, Ottoman, and Moroccan rulers; ecclesiastic institutions; Jewish, Muslim, and Christian intermediaries; and the captives themselves, as well as their kin.

 "A serious, probing look at early modern Mediterranean slavery.
 Daniel Hershenzon locates new and highly personalized sources within the vast bureaucratic archives of Spain and then wields them to identify and theorize the expectations and logics of behavior that underlay the captives' struggles to obtain freedom."—James Amelang, Universidad Autónoma de Madrid